- Last OnlineYesterday, 2:34 PM

 OPENING: Very 2000's I'd say!
 Sounds like a movie scene.

 ENDING.
 This anime made me notice it seems to be thing to make your seiyu sing the ending in your romance anime.
 But this is not a romcom, production committee!
-Anyway, I think it's a genius implementation of the concept, because it evolves it as the story progresses.
+Anyway, I think it's a genius implementation of the concept, because the ending evolves along with the story.
 Also, it's quite nostalgic from the very first moment.

 Reviewer’s Rating: 7